tony-kuo/eagle/README.md

 --listonly  print classified read list only (stdout) without processing BAM files

---readlist  read from classified read list instead of EAGLE outputs, perhaps from a previous run or a merged file, and process BAM files.
+--readlist  read from classified read list instead of EAGLE outputs and process BAM files.
+This is useful if you previously outputed with *listonly* and then performed post-processing on list files to obtain, for example, a consensus list.
+This will allow the post-processed list to be used instead.

+--refonly  write REF classified reads only when processing BAM file.